hashicorp/terraform-provider-time/website/docs/r/sleep.html.markdown

 The following arguments are optional:

-* `create_seconds` - (Optional) Number of seconds to sleep on resource creation.
-Updating this value by itself will not trigger sleeping.
+* `create_duration` - (Optional) [Time duration][1] to delay resource creation.
+For example, `30s` for 30 seconds or `5m` for 5 minutes.
+Updating this value by itself will not trigger a delay.
-* `destroy_seconds` - (Optional) Number of seconds to sleep on resource destroy.
-Updating this value by itself will not trigger sleeping.
+* `destroy_duration` - (Optional) [Time duration][1] to delay resource destroy.
+For example, `30s` for 30 seconds or `5m` for 5 minutes.
+Updating this value by itself will not trigger a delay.
 This value or any updates to it must be successfully applied into the Terraform state before destroying this resource to take effect.
 * `triggers` - (Optional) Arbitrary map of values that, when changed, will run any creation or destroy delays again.
 See [the main provider documentation](../index.html) for more information.

 ## Attributes Reference